Physical Fitness: Meaning, Importance, Key Components & Program

 4. Flexibility

-Flexibility is the range of motion around a joint.
-The ability of muscles, tendons, and ligaments to stretch and facilitate proper movement is a crucial aspect of this process.
+The ability of muscles, tendons, and ligaments to stretch and facilitate proper movement is crucial to this process.

 Good flexibility helps prevent injuries, improves posture, and enhances overall fitness.
 Stretching exercises, yoga, and Pilates are commonly practiced to improve flexibility.